Online LLB Course: Can You Really Pursue a Legitimate LLB Degree Online

 #L.L.B

 For students balancing work, family responsibilities, or geographical limitations, the idea of pursuing a law degree online appears to be highly attractive.
-With online education now offered through several online degree courses, aspirants wonder whether this mode of format is provided in legal studies.
+With several online degree courses, aspirants wonder whether this learning mode is provided in legal studies.
+An LLB degree is not just an academic qualification, but the gateway to becoming an advocate.

 This Story also Contains

-1. Can I Pursue An LLB Degree Online?
-Is It Recognised & Valid?
+1. Is An LLB Degree Online Recognised and Valid?

-2. Comparing Offline LLB Vs Online LLB: What Should You Know?
+2. Offline LLB Vs Online LLB: What Should You Know?

-3. Online LLB Degrees: Impact on Aspiring Lawyers
+3. Online LLB Degree: Impact on Aspiring Lawyers

 Online LLB Course: Can You Really Pursue a Legitimate LLB Degree Online

-Can I Pursue An LLB Degree Online?
-Is It Recognised & Valid?
+Is An LLB Degree Online Recognised and Valid?

 As online education is rapidly growing across India, students often wonder if a Bachelor of Law (LLB) degree can also be earned through online learning.
 While the University Grants Commission (UGC) recognises online degree programmes, legal education remains under the Bar Council of India (BCI), which exclusively decides the recognition and professional validity of law degrees.